Walking from Hunstanton to Brancaster Staithe on the Norfolk Coast Path – England

 A bit further on we came across fields full of cattle and horses to the left.
 Some of the paths are also used as access to the beach by horse-riders.
 We bumped into a couple of young girls riding horses, all dressed up in pink outfits ‘just for fun” they told us.

 The path was firmer here which made the going easier than the previous sandy paths, in some places, there was even a wooden walkway.
-We then reached Gore point with its signs reminding people to take care not to disturb birds on the shore and not to damage the 150-year-old sand dunes.
+We then reached Gore Point with its signs reminding people to take care not to disturb birds on the shore and not to damage the 150-year-old sand dunes.

 We skirted a short stretch of pine trees and took a right down to the Holme Dunes Visitor centre for a coffee at their picnic tables.
 The cafe also had a selection of lunch offers, plus other snacks and drinks.